Questions about Light Work’s Artist-in-Residence Program

 We can usually troubleshoot on-the-fly questions pretty quickly.
-If you want to learn how to make the most of your camera from the ground up, you can register for one of our camera and studio sesssions held regularly.
+If you want to learn how to make the most of your camera from the ground up, you can register for one of our regularly held camera and studio sessions.

-In the darkroom we have all the chemistry needed for developing film and making silver prints as well as lab towels, pressurized air, and nitrile gloves.
-In the digital lab, computers are equipped with the latest imaging software, icc profiles for a vast array of papers, and temporary central network storage for transferring files between machines.
-Paper is not currently provided for DIY member use.
+In the darkroom we have all the necessary chemistry for developing film and making silver prints as well as lab towels, pressurized air, and nitrile gloves.
+In the digital lab, computers have the latest imaging software, icc profiles for a vast array of papers, and temporary central network storage for transferring files between machines.
+We do not currently provide paper for DIY member use.

 Can I keep my paper at Light Work?